popphp/pop-mail/README.md

 $mail->saveTo(__DIR__ . '/email-queue');
 ```

-That will write the email or emails to a file in the folder 'email-queue' folder.
+That will write the email or emails to a file in the folder.
 Then, when you're ready to send them, you can simply do this:

 ```php